 What is it?

 Tools for Change is a resource that was created by the Quality Palliative Care in Long Term Care (QPC-LTC) Alliance to guide long term care homes in Canada that are creating their own formalized palliative care programs.
 The Alliance consists of 30 researchers & knowledge brokers, 50 community organizational partners, over 30 students along with Bethammi Nursing Home, Hogarth Riverview Manor, Creekway Village and Allendale Long Term Care Home.
 The contribution of all QPC-LTC Alliance members in this work is gratefully acknowledged.
 The Alliance members developed a model of care for palliative care in long term care that is supported by multiple quality improvement interventions for implementing education, direct care, community partnerships, and policy and program development.
 These individual implementation toolkits make up this overarching toolkit for developing Quality Palliative Care in Long Term Care Homes.
-This toolkit including the model and interventions is available on the Alliance website at www.palliativealliance.ca .
+View the toolkit resource directory or view an overview of the four modules and interventions.

 Why was the tool created?